meziantou/Meziantou.Framework/src/Meziantou.Framework.InlineSnapshotTesting/readme.md

 }
 ````

-You can also set the configuration per assert.
+You can also set the configuration per assert:

 ````c#
 // InlineSnapshotSettings is a record, so you can use the "with" keyword to create a new instance